kammitama5/kammitama5.github.io/_posts/2018-3-25-Sunday-March-25th.md

 ## So what did you learn?
 - How to haul @$$ and beat people.
-I was on the winning boat, and we smoked them! :D This (above) was our boat.
+I was on the winning boat, and we smoked them! :D This (below) was our boat.
 It's 50' long.

 <img src="/images/winnerracetrain.png" width="500">